DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/presskey.md

 ## Browser Processing Emulation

 When a user presses a key or key combination, the browser dispatches an event that triggers handlers in page code.
-Most browsers also respond to common keystrokes with their integrated actions (for instance, they select text when you press `Cmd/Ctrl+A` or copy objects to the clipboard when you press `Cmd/Ctrl+C`).
+Most browsers also respond to common keystrokes with their integrated actions (for instance, they select text when you press `Cmd/Ctrl+A` or switch focus when you press `Shift+Tab`).

 The `t.pressKey` action triggers only page handlers for most keystrokes.

-TestCafe Studio emulates browser processing for the following keys and key combinations:
+Browser processing is emulated with a limited set of elements:

 Shortcut        | Elements
 --------------- | -----------
+`'ctrl+c'`, `'ctrl+v'` | None.
+Clipboard operations are *not emulated*.
 `'ctrl+a'`      | [text field-based inputs](#text-field-based-inputs), `<textarea>`, `contentEditable`
 `'backspace'`   | [text field-based inputs](#text-field-based-inputs), `<textarea>`, `contentEditable` `'delete'`      | [text field-based inputs](#text-field-based-inputs), `<textarea>`, `contentEditable`